google/hackable_diffusion/README.md

 # Hackable diffusion

-Hackable Diffusion is a modular toolbox written in Jax to experiment and educate around Diffusion modeling.
+Hackable Diffusion (HD) is a modular toolbox written in Jax to experiment and educate around Diffusion modeling.

 The goal is to provide to the community a tools to: